 Lastly, we add a shot (or more) of espresso or strong coffee.
 Coffee does sometimes get a bad rap, but it can actually contribute to heart health, as long as you don't overdo it!
-Read more about coffee and heart health if you’re interested!
+Read more about coffee and heart health if you're interested.

 FAQs and Substitutions

 Yes you can!
 I used canned pumpkin in my version, but if you've got an actual pumpkin sitting around, use that.
 Here's a great post on how to make pumpkin puree if you need it!

 Making your own pumpkin spice is easy!
-Simply combine 1/2 tsp each cinnamon, ginger, nutmeg, and ground cloves.
-If you don’t have one of those, just leave it out.
+Simply combine ½ teaspoon each cinnamon, ginger, nutmeg, and ground cloves.
+If you don't have one of those, just leave it out.

 Definitely make sure to strain the syrup after you make it.
 There's always a few pieces of date that don't get totally pureed in the blender.
 Straining the syrup is vital for a smooth consistency.

 More pumpkin recipes:

 More coffee recipes:

-If you try Pumpkin Spice Syrup, let me know in the comments!
+If you try Sugar Free Pumpkin Spice Syrup, let me know in the comments!